Lightning-AI/litgpt/tutorials/download_stablelm.md

 stabilityai/stablelm-zephyr-3b
 ```

-In order to use a specific StableLM checkpoint, for instance [stablelm-base-alpha-3b](http://huggingface.co/stabilityai/stablelm-base-alpha-3b), download the weights and convert the checkpoint to the lit-gpt format:
+In order to use a specific StableLM checkpoint, for instance [stablelm-base-alpha-3b](http://huggingface.co/stabilityai/stablelm-base-alpha-3b), download the weights and convert the checkpoint to the litgpt format:

 ```bash
 pip install 'huggingface_hub[hf_transfer] @ git+https://github.com/huggingface/huggingface_hub'